 - It’s possible allow more people fly together by managing video frequency properly, such as utilizing more frequency bands and adding more frequency separation

-Not all video transmitter / receiver can run on all channels, it’s brand dependent.
-Make sure your VRX matches your VTX.
+Not all video transmitter / receiver can run on all channels, it could be brand dependent.
+Make sure your VRX supports the channels on your VTX.